arbitrary-256/IMP/ROADMAP.md

 - create submit inventory changes action

 ## 1.0.0 - Styling & Desktop application
-- implement light and dark themes
+- implement light and dark themes in every component
 - cleanup login screen image matte
 - add menubar entries to tauri application so that it can be quit/minimized/etc via standard keyboard shortcuts
 - remove all `// TODO:` comments